On day 8 of my cycling trip from Alaska to Argentina, I cycled from my camp on the Elliot Highway to the settlement of Joy.

-Wed 29 July 2009,
+(Wed 29 July 2009)

 My knee was still aching in the morning, but after looking at my map, I figured I was only 20 miles short of yesterdays original goal of Joy.
 I would also be passing a river, which was good news.
 I had enough water for oatmeal, a half litre to drink, and a further half litre to get me to the river.
-Going was tough, but I just had to grit my teeth and get on with it.
+The going was tough, but I just had to grit my teeth and get on with it.
 I reverted back to pushing on the steeper climbs, which was marginally better for my knee than attempting to cycle.
-I made the river with a couple of mouthfuls to spare, and filtered another 2 litres which was more than enough to get me to Joy, which was at mile fifty of the Elliot Highway.
+I made the river with a couple of mouthfuls of water to spare, and filtered another 2 litres which was more than enough to get me to Joy, which was at mile fifty of the Elliot Highway.
 I got there at about midday, and although it was only about twenty miles, it was more than enough for me.

 I also got talking to one of the lads there.
 The conversation started sonmething along the lines of ‘ Well, my granddaddy had 23 kids' etc etc. So instantly I was on to a winner.
 Now, all the younger generation do look VERY similar.
 I thought about checking everyones hands for extra digits or webbing, but it might have been considered rude.
 The lad I spoke to had this excellent way of clicking his tongue at the end of every sentance, and his favourite word was ‘evidently'.
 Great stuff.